herakurti/test-repo/README.md

 # GIT and GITHUB - The Full Course

-A fact-paced course for getting up to speed with Git and Github
+A fast-paced course for getting up to speed with Git and Github